Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Breeding is a hot topic among dog lovers everywhere, especially backyard breeding.
 Pet parents want to be sure the dogs they’re purchasing are bred with ethical practices.
-Some people advertise themselves as being licensed for dog breeding, but do they have to be certified?
-Is there an overarching body that governs dog breeders?
-The short answer is no. Anyone can breed dogs, and the practice is legal in the United States.
+Some people advertise themselves as being licensed, but do you even need a license to breed dogs?
+The short answer is not all dog breeders need to be USDA-licensed.
+Commercial dog breeding is regulated on the federal level, and some states have additional requirements.

 Dog Breeding as a Business

 Dog breeding for profit is legal in all 50 states.
-However, the laws have been historically lax, leading to overbreeding, animal cruelty, and puppy mills.
+However, historically, lax regulations have led to overbreeding, animal cruelty, and the rise of puppy mills.
 These problems have convinced some lawmakers to tighten the reins on dog breeding.
 One proposed method of handling the issue was to set up a licensing or permit system.

 Australian cattle dog sold by breeder to new owner